Learn to shut down an aggressive coworker in minutes

 4. Enforce consequences if the behavior doesn’t stop.

 If they show no improvement, it’s wise to distance yourself from this passive-aggressive coworker.
 If possible, avoid working on projects with them, and don’t associate with them outside of the office.
-Being around them will probably only make your blood boil, which will cause you unnecessary stress.

 If this coworker continues undermining your work, it may be time to bring a supervisor or manager into this to enact disciplinary measures as necessary.
-They will know how best to manage difficult employees, and at that point, it’s not your responsibility to fix anything.
+They will know how to best manage difficult employees, and at that point, it’s not your responsibility to fix anything.

 5. Take care of yourself.

-As mentioned before, dealing with a passive-aggressive coworker can drain you—especially if they’re actively trying to get you to break.
+As mentioned before, dealing with a passive-aggressive coworker can drain you—especially if they’re intentionally trying to get you to break.
 That’s why, after you’ve distanced yourself from them as much as possible, it’s important to take care of your mental health.

 • Talk to a friend who is removed from the situation.
 Avoid venting to coworkers, as this can easily turn into office gossip, making things worse.
 Try talking to your partner or a trusted friend who doesn’t know the coworker and isn’t connected to your company.